• Skip to main content

 Then let the lenders decide which one they want to consider or ignore.

-• Fewer patients would be willing to pay their medical bills in full.
+• Fewer patients would be willing to pay their medical bills.
 Even those who can pay may decide not to pay in the future.

-• The cost of unpaid bills will be passed to patients who can pay, and procedures that have a higher chance of getting paid.
+• The cost of unpaid bills will be passed to patients who can pay.

-• This also means that cost of medical treatments will increase gradually.
+• This also means that the cost of medical treatments will increase gradually.

-• Some medical practices may try to intentionally inflate the cost of certain treatments so that accounts receivable from patients is over $500 so that they can be reported to the credit bureaus.
+• Some medical practices may try to intentionally inflate the cost of specific treatments so that accounts receivable from patients is over $500 so that they can be reported to the credit bureaus.

-• On the other side, even patients may very well pay a portion of their medical bills so that the outstanding amount is less than $500.
+• On the other side, even patients may very well pay a portion of their medical bills, so the outstanding amount is less than $500.
 Now default on the remaining amount since there is no risk of credit reporting for amounts lower than $500.

 • How is medical debt different from any other bill?
-Why defaulting one type of bill is less different from other kinds of bills.
-Isn’t this increasing the risk for future creditors who will lend money to the patient without knowing that patient had unpaid (medical) bills in the past?
+Why does defaulting on one type of bill differ less from other kinds of bills?
+Isn’t this increasing the risk for future creditors who will lend money to the patient without knowing that the patient had past unpaid (medical) bills?

 Filed Under: Debt Recovery